mikegashler/waffles/README.md

-Build Instructions
+# Build Instructions

-# Linux and OS X
+## Linux and OS X

-## To install:
+To install:

-1. Install g++ and make (if they are not already installed) On Debian, Ubuntu, and derivatives: sudo apt-get install g++ make
+1. Install g++ and make (if they are not already installed)

+	On Debian, Ubuntu, and derivatives:
+		sudo apt-get install g++ make
 	On Red Hat, Fedora, and derivatives:
 		sudo yum install g++ make
 	On OS X:
 		xcode-select --install

 2.	cd src
 3.	sudo make install

-## To uninstall:
+To uninstall:

 	sudo make uninstall

-## To build optimized binaries without installing them:
+To build optimized binaries without installing them:

 	make opt

-## To build unoptimized binaries with debug symbols:
+To build unoptimized binaries with debug symbols:

 	make dbg

-## To build demo apps and additional tools:
+To build demo apps and additional tools, see web/docs/linux.html.

-See web/docs/linux.html.

-# Windows:
+## Windows

 1. Install Microsoft Visual C++ 2013 Express Edition.
 2. File->Open->Project/Solution